 However, you must understand that these scholars consistently debate this subject.
 Some say yes it is okay, while some forbid it altogether.

-Finding a reliable Islamic Forex broker
+Finding reliable Islamic Forex brokers

 Just like in every reliable broker search, choosing a reliable Islamic broker also depends heavily on your research.
 On AtoZ Markets Broker Directory we have our list of Approved Forex Brokers who have been tested on their reliability on various levels.